 - To cooperate with national committees of other countries and with the World Health Organization and other national agencies in the studies of problems of mutual interest;

-- In complying with the requirements imposed on the Secretary under part C of title XI of the Social Security Act;
+- in complying with the requirements imposed on the Secretary under part C of title XI of the Social Security Act,

-H. Submit to the Congress and make public not later than one year after the enactment of the Health Insurance Portability and Accountability Act, and annually thereafter, a report regarding the implementation of Part C of Title XI of the Social Security Act.
+The Committee shall submit to the Congress and make public not later than one year after the enactment of the Health Insurance Portability and Accountability Act, and annually thereafter, a report regarding the implementation of Part C of Title XI of the Social Security Act.
 Such report shall address the following subjects, to the extent that the Committee determines appropriate:

 - The extent to which persons required to comply with Part C of the Act are cooperating in implementing the standards adopted under such part;

 - The extent to which such entities are meeting the security standards adopted under such part and the types of penalties assessed for noncompliance with such standards;

 - Whether the federal and state governments are receiving information of sufficient quality to meet their responsibilities under such part;

 - Any problems that exist with respect to implementation of such part;

 - The extent to which timetables under such part are being met.

 Agency or Official to Whom the Committee Reports